MobiusLqm/MobiusLqm/README.md

 - ⚡ Fun fact: ...
 -->
 ## Research Philosophy:
-I always strive to follow three core principles in my research:
+After working on several research projects, I remind myself to always adhere to these guiding principles:

 1. Real Innovation:
     - I value research that brings new perspectives, approaches, or solutions to existing problems.